 - Making recommendations for dealing with the child’s habits with potential tooth-related implications, including thumb and tongue sucking

-If you have any other questions about your infant child’s early dental care, reach out to a pediatric dentist in NW Calgary.
+Contact our pediatric dentist in NW Calgary if you have any other questions about your infant child’s early dental care.
 We’re eager to answer every question you have and — when the time is right — to meet your infant to support his lifelong dental development.